 - In Superman Returns, Superman was weakened with a Kryptonite shard in his side, so he Fought Off the Kryptonite by rising into the sunlight.

-- In the live action He-Man and the Masters of the Universe film, He-Man had his sword taken from him and used to unlock the secret powers of Grayskull.
+- In Masters of the Universe, He-Man had his sword taken from him and used to unlock the secret powers of Grayskull.
 He was left as a strong but weaponless warrior.
 Retaking his sword from the lock seemed to renew his strength and even frighten the empowered Skeletor.

 - In Smallville, Clark is fighting against his Bizarro clone who has all of his powers inverted.
 Kryptonite strengthens him and the sunlight weakens him.
 It was here that Clark learns that the yellow sun fuels his powers.
 In an earlier episode, solar flares/sun spots cause his powers to go haywire and he doesn't have the same precision control.